madskristensen/ShowKeybindings/README.md

 ---

 Exports all your keybindings to a document that's easy to read for you reference.
 It exports all shortcuts, including your custom assigned shortcuts as well as shortcuts added by extensions.
-Can export in both text and HTML formats.
+Can export in both text, HTML, and JSON formats.

 Find the **My Keyboard Shortcuts** command in the top-level **Help** menu.